 - Complete Intro to React, v5: This Frontend Masters course starts from the ground up, getting to using the latest features in React, including hooks, effects, context, and portals.

-- Kati Frantz’s courses: Kati makes both free and paid React courses which includes technologies like TypeScript, NodeJS and testing.
+- Kati Frantz’s courses: Kati makes both free and paid React courses which include technologies like TypeScript, NodeJS, and testing.

-- Epic React: More than a course, Epic React is a series of code-along interactive workshops by Kent C. Dodds which includes topic like Advanced React Patterns, React Performance and more!
+- Epic React: More than a course, Epic React is a series of code-along interactive workshops by Kent C. Dodds which includes topics like Advanced React Patterns, React Performance, and more!

-- React Security: Ryan Chenkie’s React Security is a series of courses all aligned to get you to know how to add essential security features in your React application.
+- React Security: Ryan Chenkie’s React Security is a series of courses all aligned to get you to know how to add essential security features to your React application.

-- React Podcast: One of the oldest and most favourite podcasts which covers a variety of topics in the React ecosystem.
+- React Podcast: One of the oldest and most favorite podcasts which covers a variety of topics in the React ecosystem.
 It has 100+ episodes.

 - React Roundup: A podcast dedicated to React and the community.

-- reactiveconf: The yearly conference targeted to connect the European tech community is holding this event with 10 workshops, 5+ speakers, and topics like PWA, Security, Optimizations and much more.
+- reactiveconf: The yearly conference targeted to connect the European tech community is holding this event with 10 workshops, 5+ speakers, and topics like PWA, Security, Optimization, and much more.